Charles Barney Harding: Career

 In 1922, he joined the family business, Charles D. Barney & Co. and was made a partner in 1925.
 In 1937, the firm merged with Edward B. Smith & Co. to form Smith, Barney & Co. which began operations January 1, 1938.
 At his direction, the firm "recruited business school graduates, then put them through eight-and-a-half months of training in what was sometimes referred to on The Street as 'Harding Tech.'"
 After 4 1/2 years in the Naval Reserve, he returned as senior partner in January 1946.
 In May 1964, he surrendered the office of president to Nelson Schaenen while remaining chief executive officer.
 On December 31, 1964, Harding retired as chairman of Smith, Barney & Co. in favor of his brother, who had been vice chairman.

 In the late 1930's, he served as a governor of the New York Stock Exchange, and helped revise the Exchange's constitution before serving as chairman of the Exchange from May 1940 to May 1941; he did not run for reelection because of his impending Naval service.

-After his retirement from of Smith, Barney & Co., he devoted his time to the New York Botanical Gardens, the Arthritis Foundation, serving as chairman from 1970 to 1976, and the Frick Collection, where he was treasurer for many years.
+After his retirement from Smith, Barney & Co., he devoted his time to the New York Botanical Gardens, the Arthritis Foundation, serving as chairman from 1970 to 1976, and the Frick Collection, where he was treasurer for many years.
 He later relinquished his chairmanships with the botanical gardens and the Arthritis Foundation, but continued working with them and the Frick Collection until his death.